Nadeeka Guruge: Career

 Guruge began his professional career in 1999 with Sanyugma, a folk music collaboration with Bolivian musician Marcello Titto Li, blending traditional and contemporary styles.
 He directed music for numerous theatre productions, including Rathnawalli (2006) and Sanda Langa Maranaya (2005) and composed music for several notable Sri Lankan television dramas, such as Aga Pipi Mal (2004) and Kampitha Wil (2008).
 He transitioned into film scoring in the early 2000s.

 In addition to his work in composition, he has served as a judge on the Sri Lankan reality television series Derana Dream Star, a popular music competition produced by TV Derana.
 He was part of the judging panel for Season IV in 2012, and returned for Season XI in 2023.
 The show, known for discovering new musical talent.

 Film scoring and acting

-Guruge's first credited film composition was for Pura Handa Kaluwara (2001), a commercially and critically successful film that set box office records in Sri Lanka and received international recognition.
-He gained wider recognition for his score in Sulanga Enu Pinisa (2005, also known as The Forsaken Land), which was screened at the Cannes Film Festival.
+Guruge's first credited film composition was for his score in Sulanga Enu Pinisa (2005, also known as The Forsaken Land), which was screened at the Cannes Film Festival.
 For this film, he used a Native American quena flute, showcasing his innovative approach.
 He employed synthesizers in Sankara (2007) and drew on folk music influences for Abá (2008), noting similarities between Sri Lankan dirges and Mediterranean music.
 His score for Cinderella (2011) was considered among his best work.
 His musical approach often incorporates traditional instruments and experimental techniques.

 In addition to composing, Guruge played the lead role in the film Karma (2012), which was screened at several international film festivals.